 Looking for something a bit different than expensive trips to theme parks?
-The Avalon Marshes is a wonderful area to bring the children and let them enjoy nature and heritage at its best.
+The Avalon Marshes is a wonderful area to bring the children and let them enjoy nature and heritage at its best, but please supervise them at all times, particularly around water and in the bird hides.
 The Nature Reserves are all free to enter* (see note at bottom of page), and you can pick-up more information about the area from the Avalon Marshes Centre.

 Hi….
 I’m Otto the Otter.

 I live here in the Avalon Marshes.
 I know all the best places to go – and lots of cool things to see and do.
 They’re ‘otterly’ brilliant!
 I’ve got Ten Terrific Things for you to tick off, plus the Top Ten Beasties to spot.